 However, this white coat of hair is not the only spine that hairy cactus types have.
 In fact, the hair conceals sharp yellow central spines.
 Below, we’re going to talk about hairy cactus species, what their different types look like, and important tips on hairy cactus care and maintenance.

-If you are cacti and succulent aficionado, or you’re simply looking to add a unique plant to your collection, the hairy cactus is certainly a great choice.
-Now, let get familiar with types of hairy cactus:
+If you are a cacti and succulent aficionado, or you’re simply looking to add a unique plant to your collection, the furry cactus is certainly a great choice.
+Now, let’s get familiar with types of hairy cactus: